Besides learning how to budget, I often get asked, whether to pay off debt first or save for a house.

-- Consider if you want to tap into first time home buyers plan and let the broker or specialist know
+- Consider if you want to tap into a first-time home buyers plan and let the broker or specialist know

-- Having to pay for CMHC mortgage insurance if you don’t have a 20% down payment for the mortgage.
+- Having to pay for CMHC mortgage insurance if you don’t have a 20% down payment.

 Closing costs, ranging from 1.5 to 4% of the purchase price, are the legal and administrative costs you will need to pay when your house closes. – Rate Hub Canada